Your Questions About Passwordless Authentication Answered

 Facial Recognition

 Facial recognition works by scanning the user's face and comparing it to a stored database of images.
 If the user's face matches one of the images in the database, then they are verified and can access their account.
-Passwords can be guessed or stolen, but it is much harder to replicate someone's face.
+Passwords can be guessed from lost or stolen credentials, but it is much harder to replicate someone's face.

 Voiceprint